MalikWhitten67/Globe-Token-Source-Files/README.md

 ⚪ Globe token is  a currency that is tailored for use in regions where technology is limited

-⚪ It provides easy acess to buy goods and services without use the regular dollar
+⚪ It provides easy acess to buy goods and services where the conversion of Fiat currency's are limited